 I wanted then and there to throw him out, but we had kids.
 I did not want to divorce their father.
 We were a family.
 So there was to be no flight – at least not yet.

 I waited till Saturday.
 That very morning his affair partner had left him a cell phone message and I had listened to it.
 She was trying to be calm while things were tense, but she loved him and would wait until they could be together.
 I told him then that I knew about her, and he confessed, saying it was just a few times, it did not mean anything to him.
 But I had proof of months of calls and her declaration of love.
 I asked where they had sex; he gave me hotel names.
-I insisted he end it immediately, and even suggested how he could do it so as to keep her husband protected.
+I insisted he end it immediately, and even suggested how he could do it to keep her husband protected.
 I thought myself a better person for my compassion.

 We went to couples counseling and I kept saying I believed there were many women for many years.
 He denied it all.
 I insisted on full transparency.
 It never came.
 Now there was no fight … he simply would not talk about it.

-By now, poring over cell records and hotel bills, I was getting to be a first class Private Investigator which was making me crazy.
+By now, poring over cell records and hotel bills, I was getting to be a first-class Private Investigator which was making me crazy.
 I had been in fight-or-flight mode for over 5 weeks, anxious and barely eating or sleeping.
 I was paying with my mental health.

 After a while, I began to feel I had lived a lie.
 Every family event and holiday over the past 6-7 years was marred by the knowledge that he’d called various women on all those dates.
 Nothing felt sacred anymore.
 The betrayal I felt was boundless.
 Every special moment was spoiled.
 I saw myself as damaged, duped, betrayed, angry and resentful.

 I focused on his choices, and all the times he could have chosen another path but did not.
-I focused self-righteously on all the good I had done for others when our own marriage was disappointing.
+I focused self-righteously on all the good I had done for others when our marriage was disappointing.

 This constant feeling of fight-or-flight made me lose my compassion and objectivity.
 I become a person who tried to survive day by day.
 I was unaccustomed to being this self-centered, angry, suspicious, jealous, snooping, distrustful person, and I did not like this new me.
 I knew I had to find a way to the other side, to thrive again.